Command Line Interface

 Flags and Arguments:

-• --local: If set, the Drasi CLI will use locally available images to install Drasi instead of pulling them from a remote container registry.
+(optional): If set, the Drasi CLI will use locally available images to install Drasi instead of pulling them from a remote container registry.
+If used in conjunction with the--docker

-• --registry <registry>: Address of the container registry to pull Drasi images from.
-The default value is “ghcr.io”.
+(optional): Address of the container registry to pull Drasi images from.
+The default value is “ghcr.io”.--observability-level

 Usage Example: To deploy a Drasi environment into the current Kubernetes cluster and use all the default values, you can run: